Haaglar/CatchupGrabber/README.md

 # CatchupGrabber
-Grabs videos from some tv catchup / on demand services.
+Grabs videos from some free tv catchup / on demand services.
 Also downloads subtitles if available.

 Supports: